 There are many high-priced products available that give users an impressive array of features and clear voice-chat communication.
 However, for gamers that are just starting out, $100 for a headset may be asking too much.
 You can still get excellent sound quality and effective voice-chat with the Razer Kraken X Ultralight Gaming Headset.
 The Razer Kraken X headset has a slim, attractive design that will improve the aesthetics of any gaming setup.
 That means new gamers get to enjoy an aesthetic upgrade as well as a boost in sound performance.

 This lightweight gaming headset comes with built-in audio controls like a microphone mute button, and a volume-control slider underneath the left earcup, ensuring gamers get to keep their eyes focused on the match.
 The 40mm speaker drivers offer decent loudness, and the broad frequency response range from 12Hz to 28KHz helps users experience the spectrum of music and sound effects in their favorite games.
 That said, this headset does not maintain the same sound quality for console gaming, so if surround sound is important, use this headset for PC gaming only.
-Browse more affordable options with the best cheap gaming headsets.
+Browse more affordable options with these great gaming headsets under $100.

-Best Wireless Gaming Headset: SteelSeries Arctis 9X Wireless Gaming Headset
+Best Wireless: SteelSeries Arctis 9X Wireless Gaming Headset

 Why It Made the Cut: You can take advantage of the integrated Xbox wireless connectivity to connect directly to an Xbox One or Xbox Series XS console.